 5.1 Assessors

-Applicant assessors are expected to have the competencies and skills shown in Annex A. These shall be reviewed by the national member body as part of the application process.
+Applicant assessors shall have the competencies and skills shown in Annex A. These shall be reviewed by the national member body as part of the application process.
 Assessors must have both general competence, and technical competence and skills detailed in the annex.
 In addition, assessors shall meet the following, which shall be detailed in the application form:

 Good English skills, both written and verbal